IMCA is a data controller. It can be contacted as follows:

 Approved training – IMCA approves or recognises a limited number of technical training courses in the offshore diving industry.
 As part of this, approved training establishments report the names and other identifying data (such as date or birth and/or passport number) and training history, which is used to verify the training history of IMCA certification candidates and as a back-up in case of provider closure.
 Data is kept for two years following expiry of a certificate’s validity.
 As contact details are not shared with IMCA, the training establishments are required to inform trainees of this processing.

 - eCMID vessel inspection system – IMCA maintains an electronic database for the inspection of vessels.
 Companies can register and provide such limited personal data as is necessary for contacting them with regard to use of the system, such as notifying when reports are available for review or a request for data access has been made.
-An identifier for qualified vessel inspectors is also recorded.
+Accreditation details for vessel inspectors are also recorded and their inspection history may be shared with the Marine Surveying Academy – the accrediting body.
 This data is generally held for two years after a user account becomes inactive, except where it forms part of a vessel inspection record and is therefore retained for legitimate verification purposes.

 - CCTV and door entry systems – The IMCA secretariat offices use closed circuit television recording and door entry logs for security purposes, including deterrence and incident investigation.
 CCTV data is retained for two weeks, while door entry logs are retained for up to 7 years, as part of the IMCA HR record.